Power Pros: WBSC eBaseball: Power Pros

-Pawapuro 2024 - 2025
+Powerful Pro Yakyū 2024 - 2025

-Powerful Pro Baseball 2024 - 2025 is a baseball simulation video game in the Power Pros series, developed by Konami and Power Pros Production for the Nintendo Switch and PlayStation 4, released on July 18, 2024.
+Powerful Pro Yakyū 2024 - 2025 is a baseball simulation video game in the Power Pro series, developed by Konami and Power Pro Production for the Nintendo Switch and PlayStation 4, released on July 18, 2024.
 Released in celebration of the series' 30th anniversary and the 20th anniversary of the Professional Baseball Spirits series, this installment features Shohei Ohtani as the ambassador.
 For the first time, the game title is written in two-year increments, and the "eBASEBALL" branding has been removed, though it remains part of the overall brand identity.